Themes / Investing in the Future

 In the UK, investment levels remain at less than half needed to meet our carbon budgets.
 The challenge is not lack of capital, but a lack of confidence.
 We need a policy framework that makes investment in low carbon energy generation infrastructure attractive, to boost private spending and growth in this sector, create jobs and generate higher tax revenues for government.

-Based on its strong relationships with businesses and financial institutions involved in the green or low-carbon economy, the Aldersgate Group is focusing in this project on what changes are necessary at a policy, regulatory and business-model level to increase the flows of finance towards green infrastructure projects in areas such as energy efficiency, renewable energy and the improvement of valuable natural assets.
+One of our core projects, ‘Investing in the future’, is carried out together with the Aldersgate Group, an alliance of leaders from business, politics & society driving action for a sustainable economy.
+Based on its strong relationships with businesses and financial institutions involved in the green or low-carbon economy, we are focusing on what changes are necessary at a policy, regulatory and business-model level to increase the flows of finance towards green infrastructure projects in areas such as energy efficiency, renewable energy and the improvement of valuable natural assets.

 The UK serves as the concrete case study and anchor for the research but the work also draws on examples from the EU and beyond.
 The research focuses on a variety of investments including: low carbon energy; ecological investment in ‘natural capital’ and resource efficiency or ‘circular economy’ projects.